-Individuals interested in working in Hawaii may choose from a selection of fast-growing careers.
-Among the jobs in Hawaii expected to grow the fastest by 2022 are personal care aides, home health aides and information security analysts.
+Individuals interested in working in Hawaii may choose from a selection of fast-growing careers, particularly in areas of healthcare, finance, and computers.
+Among the jobs in Hawaii expected to grow the fastest by 2024 are the following:

 Home Health Aides

-Hawaii is expected to see a 39% increase in job openings for home health aides between 2012 and 2022, according to CareerOneStop.
+Hawaii is expected to see a 33% increase for home health aides between 2014 and 2024, according to CareerOneStop, which is an employment resource developed by the U.S. Department of Labor.
 Home health aides may ensure their patients take their medications, live in sanitary conditions and attend their medical appointments.
 They also check their patients' vital signs and ensure they're eating properly.
 They may also keep records of a patient's condition and all of the assistance provided.